zackosowski/CSVault/Articles/Git and GitHub.md

 ---
 #### Repository

 A Repository is storage location for your project files and their version history.
 Repositories can be local (on your computer) or remote (on GitHub).
-This is essentially just a [[Computer File Systems|folder]].-
+A repository is essentially just a [[Computer File Systems|folder]].

 ---
 #### Commands